BENI BOO BOUKA - ROLE MODEL & AMBASSADOR

 I’m a graduate of York University and have been fortunate to work at different jobs in my area of study from the financial sector to the labour board but there’s nothing more fulfilling than doing what you love – to ”love it and live it”

-I believe there is no amount of training that can replace passion or solid instincts and so my decision to be part of this competitive world and become a full time fashion designer is based purely on happiness rather than money or success or ticking “the keep the parent happy box”
+I believe there is no amount of training that can replace passion or solid instincts and so my decision to be part of this competitive world and become a full-time fashion designer is based purely on happiness rather than money or success or ticking “the keep the parent happy box”

 What's your inspiration and how do you get motivated?

 I thank God for this amazing gift that allows me to I simply imagine things I want, and I start to perfect them.
 I draw inspiration from my surroundings and through my daily interaction with others.
-However summer and travel are really my stimulation for everything because I grew up on the sunny beaches of West Africa.
+However, summer and travel are really my stimulation for everything because I grew up on the sunny beaches of West Africa.
 I always imagine this amazing world where it’s sunny every day, and you can go to the beach or carry out your daily routine in pretty colourful clothes.
 Though every bit of my design has a summery feel to it, it is all about having something that works perfectly — to have function and aesthetics in an equal balance.
 I really want them to make people look good and feel crazy good and exude confidence when wearing my label.
 Whenever I see someone wearing my designs I become over joy; or the hugs, smile and the thank you gifts I get when people come to my studio to pick up their perfectly tailored outfits is what keeps me motivated to even be better at this and get up every day and say I love my job.

 How did you get to where you are now and what more should we expect?

-Determination and hard work has brought me this far but it’s also about having passion and loving what you do and surrounding yourself with the right kind of people.
-I pray for guidance daily and to be ready and open to bigger plans; so by God’s grace Beni Boo styles should soon be a household name that everyone from all walks of life, shape, race, size and gender will be proud to wear and exude confidence from.
+Determination and hard work have brought me this far but it’s also about having passion and loving what you do and surrounding yourself with the right kind of people.
+I pray for guidance daily and to be ready and open to bigger plans; so by God’s grace Beni Boo styles should soon be a household name that everyone from all walks of life, shape, race, size, and gender will be proud to wear and exude confidence from.

 What would you like to be remembered for?

 I live life by the day and like to keep it flexible enough to take on an unexpected path whenever one presents itself.
-When I started this business I wanted to emphasize on unity through creativity.
+When I started this business I wanted to emphasize unity through creativity.
 I hope to be remembered for my drive to follow my dreams and hopefully inspire someone to do the same.
 I truly believe that life is full of opportunities and that we need to push each other to achieve our goals.
 If I can use my talent to make an impact in someone else life then am grateful.

 How do you balance work, family, friends and leisure?